RRMaximiliano/eleccionesNic/README.md

 citation("eleccionesNic")
 #> Warning in citation("eleccionesNic"): no date field in DESCRIPTION file of
 #> package 'eleccionesNic'
+#> Warning in citation("eleccionesNic"): could not determine year for
+#> 'eleccionesNic' from package DESCRIPTION file
 #>
 #> To cite package 'eleccionesNic' in publications use:
 #>
-#>   Rony Rodriguez-Ramirez (2020). eleccionesNic: Elecciones
+#>   Rony Rodriguez-Ramirez (NA). eleccionesNic: Elecciones presidenciales
-#>   presidenciales en Nicaragua 1990-2006.
+#>   en Nicaragua 1990-2006.
 R package version 0.0.0.9000.
 #>   https://github.com/rrmaximiliano/eleccionesNic
 #>
 #> A BibTeX entry for LaTeX users is